zeldaret/mm/docs/tutorial/object_decomp_example.md

 };
 ```

 Since `tex_002868.rgba16.png` looks like the inside of the Deku Guard's mouth, and it's *only* used in the snout display list, you can probably name this something like `gKingsChamberDekuGuardMouthTex`.
 But rather than guessing, we can confirm it by editing the texture ourselves and then viewing it in-game.
-Let's change `tex_002868.rgba16.png` to this:
+Using an image editor, let's change `tex_002868.rgba16.png` to this:

 ![Our custom mouth texture](images/dns_custom_texture.png)